The Lifesaving Instructor course prepares instructors to teach the Lifesaving Society's:

 Prerequisites: 15 years of age by the end of the course; Bronze Cross certification (need not be current).
 Do you have the prerequisites to take this course?

 Instruction & certification: Current Lifesaving Instructor Trainers teach and certify candidates.
 The Lifesaving Society deems its certifications to be "current" for 24 months from the certification date.

 Candidate recognition: Certification card and crest.

 Lifesaving Instructor course: 20 hr. classroom and water time (often 40 hr. when combined with the Lifesaving Society Swim Instructor Course).
 This checklist identifies the learning outcomes that you must achieve in order to be successful on the course.

-Required references: Lifesaving Instructor Pack (includes Instructor Notes, Swim Patrol Award Guide, Bronze Medals Award Guide, First Aid Award Guide, Leadership Binder).
+Required references: Lifesaving Instructor Pack (includes Instructor Manual, Swim Patrol Award Guide, Bronze Medals Award Guide, First Aid Award Guide, Leadership Binder).

 Costs: In addition to the required reference materials, a certification fee is payable to the Lifesaving Society.
 Course organizers charge a fee to cover the costs of running the course.